breakid/SharpUtils/README.md

 When using /FI, you must provide a Win32_Process-compatible WMI query language (WQL) condition string rather than a standard tasklist filter.
 You may use '%' as a wildcard

+Verbose mode (/V) will return the user name under which the process is running; however, this uses .NET reflection (InvokeMethod) which can be slow.

 **Uses WMI**
+**Uses .NET Reflection**
 **Requires administrative privileges if used against a remote host and for some local tasks (i.e., retrieving user context for processes owned by other users)**

 #### Usage